Steve Beshear: Early life

 Steve Beshear was born on September 21, 1944, in Hopkins County, Kentucky.
 He is the third of five children born to Orlando Russell and Mary Elizabeth (Joiner) Beshear.
 He was raised in the small town of Dawson Springs, where his father owned a furniture store, operated a funeral home, and served as mayor.
 His father, grandfather, and uncle were Primitive Baptist lay ministers, and in his childhood years, Beshear attended both his father's church and the Christian Church where his mother was a member.
 Beshear also accompanied his uncle, Fred Beshear, as he traveled around the county during several races for a seat in the state House of Representatives.

 Beshear graduated as valedictorian in a class of 28 at Dawson Springs High School in 1962.
 He then attended the University of Kentucky, where he earned a Bachelor of Arts degree in History in 1966.
 He was a member of the Delta Tau Delta social fraternity and the Phi Beta Kappa honor society.
 He was also elected student body treasurer and from 1964 to 1965 served as student body president.
 While in college, he attended Lexington Primitive Baptist Church and often had lunch at the home of Harold and Marie Fletcher, whose son Ernie he would eventually challenge for the governorship of Kentucky.
 In 1968, Beshear graduated with honors from the University of Kentucky College of Law.

 The next year, he married Jane Klingner.
 After the marriage, Beshear joined Crestwood Christian Church, which his wife attended.
-The couple has two sons, Jeffery Scott Beshear and Andrew Graham Beshear (who is the current Governor of Kentucky), two grandsons, and one granddaughter.
+The couple has two sons, Jeffery Scott Beshear and the 63rd governor of Kentucky (2019 -present), Andrew Graham Beshear.
 Following their marriage, the Beshears moved to New York City, where Steve worked for the Wall Street law firm of White & Case.
 He also served as an intelligence specialist in the United States Army Reserve, performing some of the duties of a Judge Advocate General.

 After two and a half years, the family returned to Kentucky, where Beshear joined the Lexington law firm of Harbison, Kessinger, Lisle, and Bush.
 He went into practice for himself in 1974.
 Taking on partners, he formed the law firm of Beshear, Meng, and Green.
-He led the firm until his election as attorney general in 1979.
+He led the firm until he was elected attorney general in 1979.